KarlZylinski/Bowtie/README.md

 - [ ] Move all struct defs into _type.h files?
 - [ ] Rename foundation to base
 - [ ] Redo console as external application
+- [ ] Move geometry generation to renderer

 ## Style